Pranayavarnangal: Production

 The song "Aaro Viral" was shot at University College Thiruvananthapuram.

 Soundtrack

 The soundtrack of the film was composed by Vidyasagar to the lyrics written by Gireesh Puthenchery and Sachidanandan Puzhankara, co-writer of the film.
 The songs were widely popular among the masses.
 The song 'Aaro Viral Neetti' was a remake of Vidyasagar's own composition 'Meetu Ennai' from the 1993 Tamil film Maathangal Ezhu.
-The song "Kannadi Koodum" tune was reused by Vidyasagar as "Toonega Toonega" in 2001 Telugu movie Manasantha Nuvve directed by V. N. Aditya.
-It was then reused in Tamil, Kannada and Bengali remakes of Manasantha Nuvve.
+The song "Kannadi Koodum" tune was reused by R. P. Patnaik as "Toonega Toonega" in 2001 Telugu movie Manasantha Nuvve directed by V. N. Aditya.
+It was then reused in Tamil by Vidyasagar, Kannada and Bengali remakes of Manasantha Nuvve.